La Metálica: Consejo Mundial de Lucha Libre (2016–present)

 On December 9, 2018, La Metálica defeated Princesa Sugehit in a best two-out-of-three falls match to win the Mexican National Women's Championship, ending Princesa Sugehit's 672-day reign as champion.
 In April 2019, La Metálica had an opportunity to become a double champion, but Marcela successfully defended the CMLL World Women's Championship.
 In August CMLL introduced the Universal Amazons Championship tournament, the female equivalence of the CMLL Universal Championship, one of CMLL's biggest tournaments of the year.
 La Metálica outlasted Marcela, Avispa Dorada, La Amapola, La Guerrera, La Infernal, La Seductora, Maligna, Sanely and Tiffany to qualify for the finals of the tournament.
 She lost to Dalys in the finals two weeks later.
 Dalys originally earned a CMLL World Women's Championship match against Marcela, but the champion was injured in the weeks leading up to the show.
 Instead.
-La Metálica replaced her, defending the Mexican National Women's Championship at the CMLL 86th Anniversary Show.
+La Metálica replaced her, defending the Mexican National Women's Championship at the CMLL 86th Anniversary Show on September 27.
 The end saw La Metálica awkwardly pin Dalys for a three-count even though Dalys clearly did not have her shoulders down.
-At the 2019 Día de Muertos show, Dalys, La Metálica, and Reyna Isis defeated La Jarochita, Lluvia, and Princesa Sugehit, two falls to one.
+At the 2019 Día de Muertos show on November 1, Dalys, La Metálica, and Reyna Isis defeated La Jarochita, Lluvia, and Princesa Sugehit, two falls to one.
+At the CMLL 87th Anniversary Show on September 25, 2020, she lost the Mexican National Women's Championship to Isis.
+The following month, La Metálica and La Amapola competed in a tournament for the Mexican National Women's Tag Team Championship, defeating La Magnifica and La Silueta in the first round, Isis and Tiffany in the semi-finals, and Marcela and Skadi in the quarterfinals, before losing in the finals to Las Chicas Indomables (La Jarochita and Lluvia).
+At Día de Muertos on November 5, 2021, they unsuccessfully challenged Las Chicas Indomables for the titles.